Cemetery H culture

 Painted pottery urns from Harappa (Cemetery H period) might correspond to a period of shift towards Vedic culture.

 Archaeological cultures associated with Indo-Iranian migrations (after EIEC).
 The Andronovo, BMAC and Yaz cultures have often been associated with Indo-Iranian migrations.
 The GGC (Swat), Cemetery H, Copper Hoard and PGW cultures are candidates for cultures associated with Indo-Aryan migrations.

-The Cemetery H culture was a Bronze Age culture in the Punjab region in the northern part of the Indian subcontinent, from about 1900 BCE until about 1300 BCE.
+The Cemetery H culture was a Bronze Age culture in the northern part of the Indian subcontinent, particularly in the modern-day regions of Punjab, Haryana and Western Uttar Pradesh, from about 1900 BCE until about 1300 BCE.
 It is regarded as a regional form of the late phase of the Harappan (Indus Valley) civilisation (alongside the Jhukar culture of Sindh and Rangpur culture of Gujarat), but also as a phase of the Indo-Aryan migrations.

 Origins

 The Cemetery H culture was located in and around the Punjab region in present-day Pakistan and India.
 It was named after a cemetery found in "area H" at Harappa.
 Remains of the culture have been dated from about 1900 BCE until about 1300 BCE.

-According to Mohammad Rafique Mughal, the Cemetery H culture developed out of the northern part of the Indus Valley civilization around 1700 BCE, being part of the Punjab Phase, one of three cultural phases that developed in the Localization Era or "Late Harappan phase" of the Indus Valley Tradition.
+According to Mohammad Rafique Mughal, the Cemetery H culture developed out of the northern part of the Indus Valley civilisation around 1700 BCE, being part of the Punjab Phase, one of three cultural phases that developed in the Localisation Era or "Late Harappan phase" of the Indus Valley Tradition.
 According to Kenoyer, the Cemetery H culture "may only reflect a change in the focus of settlement organization from that which was the pattern of the earlier Harappan phase and not cultural discontinuity, urban decay, invading aliens, or site abandonment, all of which have been suggested in the past."
 According to Kennedy and Mallory & Adams, the Cemetery H culture also "shows clear biological affinities" with the earlier population of Harappa.

 Some traits of the Cemetery H culture have been associated with the Swat culture, which has been regarded as evidence of the Indo-Aryan movement toward the Indian subcontinent.
 According to Parpola, the Cemetery H culture represents a first wave of Indo-Aryan migration from as early as 1900 BCE, which was followed by a migration to the Punjab c.
 1700–1400 BCE.
 According to Kochhar, the Swat IV co-founded the Harappan Cemetery H phase in Punjab (2000–1800 BCE), while the Rigvedic Indo-Aryans of Swat V later absorbed the Cemetery H people and gave rise to the Painted Grey Ware culture (to 1400 BCE).

-Together with the Gandhara grave culture and the Ochre Coloured Pottery culture, the Cemetery H culture is considered by some scholars as a factor in the formation of the Vedic civilization.
+Together with the Gandhara grave culture and the Ochre Coloured Pottery culture, the Cemetery H culture is considered by some scholars as a factor in the formation of the Vedic civilisation.